LucidIndian/bd-site/_posts/2024-11-17-shopify-apps-on-rails?.markdown

 From my very first exposure to Rails, I noticed Rails’ connection to its biggest adopters.
 GitHub, Basecamp, and, most notably, Shopify are often cited as the giants who’ve thrived with Rails, the examples of what is possible.

 At Rails World 2024, Shopify devs shared an incredible statistic: **hundreds of Rails apps power Shopify**.
 While this number has decreased from what it once was, it’s still amazing.
-These apps seem to form a network of interconnected systems, each managing a slice of the Shopify experience.
+These apps seem to form a hidden network of interconnected systems, each managing a slice of the Shopify experience.

 Shopify emphasized that managing large codebases is less about the language or framework and more about organizational culture, decision-making, and communication.
 It was a refreshing perspective that showed Rails remains deeply integrated into Shopify's DNA.